Tchangang/bankin_contest/README.md

 ## Important
 Please verify that the path of your local Chrome is the right path.
 Phantomimi needs CHROME_PATH to work. <br/>
 Launching various chrome instances could be difficult on your machine depending of it's configuration.
-Moreover there is a delay before the launch command and the chrome's startup.<br>
+Moreover there is a delay before the launch command and the chrome's startup.<br/>
 This script can be faster on AWS lambda by launching more instances at the same time (Ex : 10 chrome instances) without any lag as working with local Chrome instance.